nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Originally, I manipulated text written to the screen to obtain needed status messages (via text infos).
 This routine caused some to experience screen flickering issues when connecting to a streaming server.
 This was resolved by using encoder description (obj.description), which opened up a possibility to monitor changes to this text via a background thread (more on this routine below), which also eliminated a need to stay on the encoders window until connected.

 While I was resolving problems with SAM encoders, I also worked on refactoring encoder support code to support StationPlaylist encoders (add-on 4.0).
-Initially, encoder support code was optimized for SAM encoders, but the current code structure (explained below) was written to extend basic encoder support easily, and as a result, both SAM and SPL encoder entries present similar interfaces and commands, including a common encoder configuration dialog (add-on 7.0).
+Initially, encoder support code was optimized for SAM encoders, but the current code structure (explained below) was written to extend basic encoder support easily, and as a result, both SAM and SPL encoder entries (and other encoder types) present similar interfaces and commands, including a common encoder configuration dialog (add-on 7.0).

+Few years later, encoder support became a hot topic when I was asked by a broadcaster to add support for Edcast in 2019.
+Edcast, while free, was end of life, and Altacast took its place.
+Thankfully, adding support for AltaCast encoder (Winamp plugin which must be recognized by Studio and Streamer) was a breeze because its user interface is similar to SPL encoders.
+Thus, AltaCast encoder support is similar to SPL encoders, thus for purposes of this section, AlataCast is synonymous with SPL encoder.

 ### Encoder entries: Yet another overlay class family

 Just like Studio track items (see the section on track items), encoder entries are overlay classes.
-Each encoder type (SAM or SPL) inherits from a single encoder object (SPLStudioUtils.encoders.EncoderWindow) that provides basic services such as settings commands, announcing stream labels and so on.
+Each encoder type (SAM, SPL, AltaCast and future encoders) inherit from a single encoder object (SPLStudioUtils.encoders.EncoderWindow) that provides basic services such as settings commands, announcing stream labels and so on.
 Then each encoder type adds encoder-specific routines such as different connection detection routines, ways of obtaining stream labels and so on.
 Speaking of stream labels and settings, the base encoder class is helped by some friends from the encoder module itself, including a configuration map to store stream labels and basic settings, a routine to obtain encoder ID (encoder string and the IAccessible child ID) and so on.

 On top of the base encoder class are two encoder classes, representing SAM encoder entries and SPL encoder entries.
 SAM encoder entries (SPLStudioUtils.encoders.SAMEncoderWindow) is laid out just like Studio's track items, whereas SPL encoder entries (SPLStudioUtils.encoders.SPLEncoderWindow) is a typical SysListView32 control (see an article on column routines for more information).
-Both classes provide similar routines, with the only difference being how connection messages are handled.
+Being similar in appearance to SPL encoder, AltaCast encoder entries (SPLStudioUtils.encoders.AltaCastEncoderWindow) derives from SPL encoder class with encoder specific differences.
+All encoder classes provide similar routines, with differences being how connection messages are handled and obtaining encoder specific data such as stream labels.

 ### Common services: basic settings, stream labels and related methods